 • Date of exercise of Option to Purchase

 The flat owner selling his flat in the open market must pay the service & conservancy charges up to the date of the completion of the sale.

-On the day of the completion of the sale of the flat at the HDB Resale Office, the flat owner (seller) must produce the official receipts to show the full payment of service & conservancy charges and property tax.
+On the day of the completion of the sale of the flat at the HDB Resale Office, the flat owner (seller) must produce the official receipts to show the full payment of service & conservancy charges.

 You may check your outstanding Service & Conservancy Charges with your Town Council